wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/i.azure-devops-server.md

 > This feature is available on the Stoplight **Pro** plan and above.

+The versions Stoplight supports for Azure DevOps Server are:

+- TFS 2018 Update 2
+- TFS 2018 Update 3

 Use these steps to configure your Azure DevOps Server integration.

 ## Azure DevOps Server Setup